nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kubernetes.io: Cloud native security for your clusters](https://kubernetes.io/blog/2020/11/18/cloud-native-security-for-your-clusters/)
 * [tldrsec.com: Risk8s Business: Risk Analysis of Kubernetes Clusters 🌟](https://tldrsec.com/guides/kubernetes/) A zero-to-hero guide for assessing the security risk of your Kubernetes cluster and hardening it.
 * [microsoft.com: Threat matrix for Kubernetes 🌟](https://www.microsoft.com/security/blog/2020/04/02/attack-matrix-kubernetes/)
+* [labs.bishopfox.com: Bad Pods: Kubernetes Pod Privilege Escalation 🌟](https://labs.bishopfox.com/tech-blog/bad-pods-kubernetes-pod-privilege-escalation) What are the risks associated with overly permissive pod creation in Kubernetes?
+The answer varies based on which of the host’s namespaces and security contexts are allowed.
+In this post, I will describe eight insecure pod configurations and the corresponding methods to perform privilege escalation.
+This article and the accompanying repository were created to help penetration testers and administrators better understand common misconfiguration scenarios.

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/OAuth?src=hash&amp;ref_src=twsrc%5Etfw">#OAuth</a> has 4 Flows for retrieving an Access Token.<br><br>If you have worked with it, you know how difficult is it to remember what is what.<br><br>A Zine says a lot, seriously a lot.
 Check this out.<br>Idea credits <a href="https://twitter.com/b0rk?ref_src=twsrc%5Etfw">@b0rk</a> <a href="https://twitter.com/hashtag/IAM?src=hash&amp;ref_src=twsrc%5Etfw">#IAM</a> <a href="https://twitter.com/hashtag/security?src=hash&amp;ref_src=twsrc%5Etfw">#security</a> <a href="https://twitter.com/hashtag/infosec?src=hash&amp;ref_src=twsrc%5Etfw">#infosec</a> <a href="https://twitter.com/hashtag/webdev?src=hash&amp;ref_src=twsrc%5Etfw">#webdev</a> <a href="https://twitter.com/hashtag/web?src=hash&amp;ref_src=twsrc%5Etfw">#web</a> <a href="https://twitter.com/hashtag/webcomic?src=hash&amp;ref_src=twsrc%5Etfw">#webcomic</a> <a href="https://twitter.com/hashtag/webcomics?src=hash&amp;ref_src=twsrc%5Etfw">#webcomics</a> <br>RT if useful <a href="https://t.co/fbrls0V08K">pic.twitter.com/fbrls0V08K</a></p>&mdash; Rohit (@sec_r0) <a href="https://twitter.com/sec_r0/status/1347603985096724493?ref_src=twsrc%5Etfw">January 8, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>